2010 Guinea-Bissau military unrest

-Military unrest occurred in Guinea-Bissau on 1 April 2010.
+The military unrest occurred in Guinea-Bissau on 1 April 2010.
 Prime Minister Carlos Gomes Junior was placed under house arrest by soldiers, who also detained Army Chief of Staff Zamora Induta.
 Supporters of Gomes and his party, PAIGC, reacted to the move of the military by demonstrating in the capital, Bissau; Antonio Indjai, the Deputy Chief of Staff, then warned that he would have Gomes killed if the protests continued.

 Events of 1 April

 In the morning of 1 April 2010, Prime Minister Carlos Gomes Junior's office was besieged by soldiers.
 Gomes was detained by the soldiers and moved to a military camp, although he was taken to his home later in the day and kept there under guard.
 Zamora Induta, the Army Chief of Staff, was also detained and held at the camp.
 Admiral Bubo Na Tchuto, who had taken refuge at the United Nations compound in Bissau 95 days beforehand due to allegations of a coup plot, was picked up from the compound by soldiers and promptly emerged as one of their leaders.

 After Gomes was taken by the soldiers, hundreds of his supporters demonstrated near his office and then his home, protesting the soldiers' actions.
 At a news conference, the Deputy Chief of Staff of the Army, Antonio Ndjai, warned the demonstrators that he would have Gomes killed unless they stopped their protest.
 He also characterized Gomes as a "criminal" who should be put on trial.
 Na Tchuto, meanwhile, expressed contempt for the protesters, saying that they had failed to show any support for himself while he was stuck in the UN compound: "I spent 11 years fighting for Guinea-Bissau's independence.
 Gomes did not take part in that fight.
 If the population continues to go out into the streets, I will send the military to clean the streets."
 The protesters subsequently dispersed, apparently heeding the warnings.

 Despite his initial, bellicose statements, Ndjai adopted a less confrontational tone later in the day, describing the events as "a purely military problem" and saying that they "do not concern the civil government".
 He also stressed that "military institutions remain, and will remain, submissive to political power."
 President Malam Bacai Sanha characterized the events in a similar fashion and said that he would seek "a friendly solution to this problem".